fadlytanjung/react-github-user/README.md

 ### 3. Setup Environment Variables

-Create a `.env` file in the root directory and add your GitHub token:
+Create a `.env` file in the root directory and add your Github token:

 ```env
 VITE_GITHUB_TOKEN=your_github_token_here